nihalkumar000/hlf-deployment-prod/README.md

 - 3 oreders with kafka
 ```

-Following are the steps to confire and deploy the cluster
+Following are the steps to configure and deploy the cluster

 ---